dwd/Metre/CONFIGURING.md

 #### tls.x509 block

-This is used as the PKIX identity for the "local" domain on a session, ie, the domain metre is attempting to act as.
+This is used as the PKIX identity for the "local" domain on a session, i.e. the domain Metre is attempting to act as.

 #### tls.x509.chain